stevenelleman/tandem/docs/spec.md

 28.

 *I'm skeptical of this.* If the code that drives types is also a Type that the user can modify, then the user can break Types.
 If they break types, they break everything that uses Types, which is their entire Sourcegraph.
 If the time dimensions also uses types, they break that too and can't branch off from an earlier version to revert their changes.
 In summary, this could allow people to irreparably ruin their sourcegraphs.

+* Why is a source signed upon creation with a hardware provider's public key?

+* I can see the rationale behind having transformations be pure functions, but will this become too restrictive?

+From **transformations**:

+> Text is always a nth-degree septum: it refers to a first-degree septum (like an image) or to other nth-degree septa (other interpretations

+Can text never be a first-degree septum?

+* What is a *source?*

+Are we trying to build *the one notetaking app to rule them all?* If so, why do we have so many features?
+We should probably focus on a niche and cut down expected features to fit that niche.